cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Configuration GitLab runner token

 By default the runner is registered the first time.
 In previous version this was a manual process.
 The manual process is still supported but will be removed in future releases.
 The runner token will be stored in the parameter store.
+See [example](examples/runner-pre-registered/) for more details.

 To register the runner automatically set the variable `gitlab_runner_registration_config["token"]` which you can find in your GitLab project, group or global settings.
 For a generic runner you can find the token in the admin section.
 By default the runner will be locked to project, not run untagged.
 Below an example of the configuration map.